Cozonac: Origins

-In Great Britain, the first recipe of "cozonac" appears in a cookbook in 1718, with the recommendation to be baked in long and narrow forms, a recommendation that remains valid nowadays.
+In Bulgaria, the first recipe of "cozonac" appears in a cookbook in 1718, with the recommendation to be baked in long and narrow forms, a recommendation that remains valid nowadays.
 A similar Italian dessert, Panettone, whose recipe was shared and adapted in Eastern Europe following the Roman occupation, is often mentioned as a starting point for the cozonac.

-Romanians added cocoa, rum, walnuts and Turkish delight to the composition, thus creating an original version of the dish, which was not to be missed from any Easter or Christmas table for hundreds of years and is widely recognised as a traditional dessert.
+Romanians added cocoa, rum, walnuts and lokum to the composition, thus creating an original version of the dish, which was not to be missed from any Easter or Christmas table for hundreds of years and is widely recognised as a traditional dessert.

-Today, this dessert with a long history is prepared mainly in southeastern European countries, especially in North Macedonia, Romania, Moldova and Bulgaria, where it is considered a traditional food.
+Today, this dessert with a long history is prepared mainly in southeastern European countries, especially in Bulgaria, Moldova, Romania and North Macedonia, where it is considered a traditional food.

 Ingredients and preparation

 Cozonac is a sweet bread, into which milk, yeast, eggs, sugar, butter, and other ingredients are mixed together and allowed to rise before baking.
 In Bulgaria, the kozunak is prepared by adding lemon zest to the dough mixture, just as the Romanian version.

-In North Macedonia, the Macedonians for Easter traditionally bake a sweet bread called with sultanas and raisins in the shape of a girl's plated hair, a braid.
-That is why the name of this traditional Easter bread is derived from the Bulgarian word for hair-коса/kosa.
-There is also the straw plated mat Macedonians in the past used to lay on the ground to sleep upon called Rogozina or Ruguzina.
+In North Macedonia, kozinjak, also called milibrod, is prepared with sultanas and raisins in the shape of a girl's plated hair, a braid, as derived from the Bulgarian word for hair (коса/kosa).
+In the past, Macedonians would lay upon a straw-pleated mat, called Rogozina (or Ruguzina), which they would place on the ground.

 In Romania, the recipes for trimmings differ rather significantly between regions.
-The dough is essentially similar throughout the country; a plain sweet bread made from flour, eggs, milk, butter, sugar and salt.
-Depending on the region, one may add to it any of the following: raisins, grated orange or lemon zest, walnuts or hazelnuts, and vanilla or rum flavor.
-Cozonac may be sprinkled with poppy seeds on top.
+The dough itself is similar throughout the country; a plain sweet bread made from flour, eggs, milk, butter, sugar and salt.
+However, depending on the region, one may add to it any of the following: raisins, grated orange or lemon zest, walnuts or hazelnuts, and vanilla or rum flavor.
+Cozonac may also be sprinkled with poppy seeds on top.
 Other styles dictate the use of a filling, usually a ground walnut mixture with ground poppy seeds, cocoa powder, rum essence, or raisins.
 The dough is rolled flat with a pin, the filling is spread and the whole is rolled back into a shape vaguely resembling a pinwheel.
 In the baked product, the filling forms a swirl adding to the character of the bread.

 Similar breads

-Cozonac is a sweet, egg-enriched bread, which is rooted in the cuisines of Western and Central Asia.
-Examples of similar breads from other cultures include badnji kruh in Croatian cuisine, folar de páscoa in Portuguese cuisine, brioche in French cuisine, kulich in Russian cuisine, panettone in Italian cuisine, hot cross bun in English cuisine, challah in Jewish cuisine, or stollen in German cuisine.
+Examples of breads similar to cozonac from other cultures include badnji kruh in Croatian cuisine, folar de páscoa in Portuguese cuisine, brioche in French cuisine, kulich in Russian cuisine, panettone in Italian cuisine, hot cross bun in English cuisine, challah in Jewish cuisine, Shoreek in Egyptian cuisine, or stollen in German cuisine.
 Such rich brioche-like breads are also traditional in other countries, such as Hungary and the Czech Republic.